almagashi/Brain_Tumor_Detection/README.md

 The data set contains images of healthy brains and tumor brains with glioma, meningioma and pituitary tumors.
 The data had to be manipulated to achieve class balance by undersampling.

+To avoid overfitting, I used cross-validation and modified the layers in the neural network; as well as augmented the images with ImageGenerator.

 We first use binary classification (Each tumor vs Healthy brains), by using these methods:

 * Binary classification: